qrluke/adwhore.net/README.md

 <details>

-The **acceptance level** is also being calculated for each and every ad.
+The **acceptance level** is also being calculated for every ad.
 It depends on a blogger's previous behavior and current ad category.

 It will be higher if the blogger is honest with his audience and doesn't advertise questionable products.
-But if AWN finds out that the blogger sells his audience's trust... he will be marked as an adwhore and will be treated accordingly!
+But if AWN finds out that the blogger sells his audience's trust... he will be marked as an adwhore and treated accordingly!

 If the acceptance level is below set by you, the ad will be skipped automatically.

-By default, the acceptance level is 70% and ads are skipped only if the YouTuber didn't state that there is an ad integration in his video.
+By default, the acceptance level is 70%, and ads are skipped only if the YouTuber doesn't state an ad integration in his video.
 You can adjust settings however you want.

 **ADWHORE.NET** uses an advanced reputation system to fight vandalism:
-* Server calculates the trust index for each ad so it will be auto skipped only if the trust calculated is high enough. (set by you)
+* Server calculates the trust index for each ad to be auto skipped if the trust calculated is high enough. (set by you)
 * People with a high reputation act as moderators without even knowing about it.
 * If the system detects vandalism, all user contributions and impact on other users will be eliminated using a [StalinSort](https://github.com/gustavo-depaula/stalin-sort)-like algorithm.
-* Admin team checks segments from time to time to reward people with a reputation so they can moderate each other.
+* Admin team checks segments from time to time to reward people with a reputation to moderate each other.

-The main goal of the project is to collect information on HOW and WHAT bloggers advertise in order to divide them into two camps: conscientious and adwhores.
+The project's primary goal is to collect information on HOW and WHAT bloggers advertise to divide them into two camps: conscientious and adwhores.

-When enough data has been collected, the community will be able to identify conscientious bloggers, and the extension will alert you to bloggers who repeatedly advertised controversial products or were involved in cheating their viewers for money.
+When enough data has been collected, the system will be able to identify conscientious bloggers, and the extension will alert you to bloggers who repeatedly advertised controversial products or were involved in creating their viewers for money.
 </details>

 ## More screenshots